 How to Make Baked Lamb Chops

-1. Prepare the Chops Arrange the chops on a baking sheet lined with parchment paper, leaving a bit of space around each one so they roast instead of steam.
+Arrange lamb chops on a baking sheet lined with parchment, leaving space around each one so they roast instead of steam.
 Season both sides with salt and freshly ground black pepper.

-2. Mix the Mustard-Herb Paste and Coat the Lamb In a small bowl, stir together the Dijon mustard, olive oil, minced garlic, and Herbes de Provence until you have a uniform paste.
-Spoon a dollop of the paste onto each chop and spread it evenly over the top surface.
+In a small bowl, stir Dijon mustard, olive oil, minced garlic, and Herbes de Provence into a smooth paste.
+Spoon a dollop onto each chop and spread it evenly over the top.

 Recipe Variations

-- One-Pan Meal: Toss asparagus spears or cherry tomatoes with a little olive oil, salt, and pepper.
-Add them to the baking sheet during the last 10-12 minutes of roasting for a complete meal with minimal cleanup.
+- Sheet Pan Meal: Toss asparagus or cherry tomatoes with olive oil, salt, and pepper.
+Add them to the baking sheet during the last 10-12 minutes for a full dinner.

-- Different Herbs: If you don’t have Herbes de Provence, a simple mix of dried rosemary and thyme is a classic and delicious alternative.
+- Different Herbs: If you don’t have Herbes de Provence, use a mix of dried rosemary and thyme instead.

 Make-Ahead and Storage